 Vernon, CA

-A Municipal Separate Storm Sewer System (MS4) is:
+A Municipal Separate Storm Sewer System (MS4) is a public drainage system designed to collect and convey stormwater, not sewage.

 -